Nakedi Sibanda-Kekana

-Nakedi Sibanda-Kekana is a South African politician who is currently serving as Member of the Executive Council (MEC) for Sports, Arts and Culture in the Limpopo provincial government.
-She was appointed to that position in October 2022, shortly after she was elected Provincial Treasurer of the Limpopo branch of her political party, the African National Congress (ANC).
+Nakedi Grace Sibanda-Kekana (born 16 January 1966) is a South African politician who is currently serving as Member of the Executive Council (MEC) for Agriculture and Rural Development in the Limpopo provincial government.
+She was previously the MEC for Sports, Arts and Culture, a position she was appointed to in October 2022, shortly after she was elected Provincial Treasurer of the Limpopo branch of her political party, the African National Congress (ANC).
 She was first elected as a Member of the Limpopo Provincial Legislature in the 2019 general election and before that was Mayor of Lepelle-Nkumpi Local Municipality from August 2016 until December 2018, when the ANC asked her to resign during the corruption scandal at VBS Mutual Bank.

 Career in local government

 Sibanda-Kekana was formerly a councillor in the Lepelle-Nkumpi Local Municipality of Limpopo province's Capricorn District and she served as the municipal council's Speaker; she was installed in the Speaker's office by 2013 and remained there until the August 2016 local elections.
 Pursuant to the 2016 elections, she was re-elected to her council seat and was elected Mayor of Lepelle-Nkumpi.
 By the time of her election as mayor, Sibanda-Kekana also held senior office in the local ranks of her political party, the African National Congress (ANC), as Regional Treasurer of the Limpopo ANC's Peter Mokaba region; she was re-elected to another term in that position in July 2018.

 In October 2018, Sibanda-Kekana was implicated in the corruption scandal at VBS Mutual Bank when it emerged, in the course of a South African Reserve Bank investigation, that Lepelle-Nkumpi municipality under Sibanda-Kekana had deposited over R150 million in the bank before its liquidation.
 The opposition Democratic Alliance (DA) called for her resignation, and in December 2018 she was one of several ANC mayors whom the party forced to resign because of their involvement in VBS deposits.
 In 2019 she was succeeded as mayor by Meriam Molala, though Molala's initial appointment was later declared invalid by the high court.